H-LK/ESP32_Arducam_Port/README.md

 Currently it only works with the Arducam Mini 2MP OV2640.

 It is still not 100% stable.
+Tested with Arduino 1.8.0 .

-1. Download the ESP32 Arduino library https://github.com/espressif/arduino-esp32
+1. Download and install the ESP32 Arduino library https://github.com/espressif/arduino-esp32
 2. Copy the Arducam library into your Arduino library folder (ARDUCAM_ESP32_TCP.ino)
 3. Open the Arduinosketch
 4. Set your Wifi-Settings